mstksg/inCode/copy/entries/heroku-precompile.md

-Deploying Large Haskell Apps to Heroku by Precompiling
+Deploying Medium/Large Haskell Apps to Heroku by Precompiling
 ======================================================

 Categories